We have dry ice in stock

 Dry ice is solidified carbon dioxide and is extremely hazardous if handled improperly.
 Remember to only handle it with heavy gloves and allow for proper ventilation.
 When transporting dry ice in your vehicle, crack the windows to ensure there is ample fresh air.

 At Circus Ice Cream, we usually have dry ice in stock at all times.
 We request that you call in advance to ensure that we have enough to meet your needs.
 Delivery of dry ice is available but certain minimums and a delivery fee apply.
-Companies requiring large quantities, please call for availability and possible delivery quotes If you are planning on picking up a dry ice order, bring a cooler with you to transport it or you can purchase a heavy duty styrofoam cooler from us.
+Companies requiring large quantities, please call for availability and possible delivery quotes If you are planning on picking up a dry ice order, bring a cooler with you to transport it.

 Dry Ice Prices